 In other words, what you wear is going to vary based on what you want to do.

-During the evenings you are going to want to cover up a bit more.
+During the evenings you are going to want to wear a bit more simply to stay comfortable, but can still dress casual.
 Despite being in the warm Caribbean, nights can be chilly.
 Temperatures drop as the sun goes down, and with the ship underway, there is always a constant breeze.

-That’s why we suggest warmer dress, including pants and a light jacket.
+That’s why we suggest warmer dress, including pants and a long-sleeve shirt or even a light jacket.
 As well, if you’re headed inside to the theater for an evening show, it’s nice to dress a little warmer as the air conditioning can be chilly.

 Day: Casual is the order of the day, with shorts, sandals, and swimsuits found around the ship.
 It’s polite to cover up swimsuits if headed indoors.
 Restaurants are all casual during the day, so no need to dress up.